 Nerve Control 911 is one of the most popular dietary supplements for nerve pain and central nervous system (CNS) dysfunction.
 The product is manufactured by Phytage Labs and is described as a “Central Nervous System Protection Formula” that “reduces nervous system inflammation.”

-Misleading Clinical Research Section
+Highly Questionable Clinical Research Section